bskinny/helodali/README.md

 Basic revenue and expense is tracked as well as artist CV information.
 See [REQUIREMENTS](docs/REQUIREMENTS.md) for more detail.

 #### Users and Authentication
-Users of the application are assigned identities by AWS Cognito based on native account creation with Amazon or external identity provider authentication with Google or Facebook.
+Users of the application are stored in an AWS Cognito User Pool which is configured to allow native account creation along with
+external identity provider authentication with Google or Facebook.
 The Oauth2 `authorization_code` grant type is used with the helodali server component performing the request for an access token on behalf of the user.
 The token is stored in a DynamoDB session table and also returned to the client for resubmission on future requests.
 Any authenticated request from a user must include the access token which